-A few instances of inattention are nothing to worry about, but consistent symptoms displayed at school and at home over a long period of time, warrant a closer look.
-Children with ADHD are likely to appear tuned out or bored when expected to follow a routine or complete tasks that they do not like.
-Some ADHD symptoms that may keep recurring include:
+A few instances of inattentiveness is not worrisome.
+However, consistent symptoms displayed at school and at home over a long period of time, warrants a closer look.
+Typically, children with ADHD are likely to appear tuned out or bored when expected to follow a routine or complete tasks that they do not like.
+Some common ADHD symptoms that may keep recurring include:

 - Appearing demotivated and ‘spaced out’